Camaldolese: Current institutes

-Currently two separate Camaldolese congregations exist: the Benedictine Camaldolese and the Camaldolese Hermits.
+Currently two separate Camaldolese institutes of consecrated life exist: the Camaldolese Benedictine Congregation and the Camaldolese Hermits.
 Various unsuccessful attempts at reunion between them occurred over the centuries - the longest-lasting that of 1634–1667.
 In 1667, Pope Clement IX, recognizing the failure, issued a Bull establishing a definitive separation between the congregations.

-Benedictine Camaldolese
+Camaldolese Benedictine Congregation

-The Benedictine Camaldolese (OSB Cam.) are headquartered in the hamlet of Camaldoli in Tuscany.
+The Camaldolese Benedictine Congregation (OSB Cam.) is headquartered in the hamlet of Camaldoli in Tuscany.
 On the mountainside stands the 11th-century Holy Hermitage founded by St. Romuald.
 Its 16th-century monastery stands a few kilometers below.

 The next community founded by the Camaldolese congregation was the Monastery of St. Mary of the Angels in Florence.
 By the 13th century, its scriptorium had become known throughout Europe as a major source of high-quality parchments, then much in demand.
 In this monastery the artist Lorenzo Monaco tentatively explored a vocation as a monk from 1390 onwards.
 Only the church of the monastery now remains in service.

 Circa 1603 the Camaldolese Hermit Monastery in Kraków in Poland was established in the village of Bielany (now surrounded by Kraków).
 The priory consists of hermitages and the Church of Our Lady of the Assumption.
 Visitors are welcome for scheduled masses.

 The New Camaldoli Hermitage on the coast road south of Big Sur, California, was founded in 1958 by the Holy Hermitage of Camaldoli, Italy.
 Officially named the "Immaculate Heart Hermitage", it stands on a mountainside overlooking the Pacific Ocean.
 New Camaldoli has founded two daughter communities, Incarnation Monastery in Berkeley, California, near the GTU, north of U.C.
 Berkeley in 1979; and the Monastery of the Risen Christ in San Luis Obispo, California in 2014.

 The order maintains a mix of monasteries and hermitages for men in countries on five continents.
 Perhaps most prominent is Saccidananda Ashram, founded in 1950 in the village of Tannirpalli in the Tiruchirapalli District of Tamil Nadu, India, on the bank of the River Kavery.
 Monasteries for women began in 1086; they are located now mostly in Italy and Poland, also in Tanzania and America.
 An oblate community started in Australia, which since the mid-1990s continues under the guidance of the Prior New Camaldoli, Big Sur.

-Camaldolese hermits
+Camaldolese Hermits of Mount Corona

-The other congregation, known as the Camaldolese Hermits of Monte Corona (Er.
-Cam.), was established by the Renaissance reformer Paolo Giustiniani (1476-1528).
+The other institute, known as the Camaldolese Hermits of Mount Corona, was established by the Renaissance reformer Paul Giustiniani (1476-1528).
 This group lives solely in hermitages, usually with a very small number of monks comprising the community.
 There are three houses in Italy, two in Poland, and one each in Spain, the United States, and Colombia, as well as a newer foundation in Venezuela.
-Unlike the other congregation, it is not a member of the larger Benedictine Confederation.
+Unlike the other institute, it is not a member of the larger Benedictine Confederation.